 Object detection in aerial images has been a hot topic in recent years.
 As the available satellite data increased rapidly, efficient detection of objects of interest in aerial images has become a crucial issue.
-Traditional methods usually use handcraft features for object detection [1, 2], which are both time- consuming and not accurate enough.
+Traditional methods usually use handcraft features for object detection (Li et al., 2012; Zhu et al., 2010), which are both time-consuming and not accurate enough.

 Over the past few years, the development of deep learning has greatly promoted the progress in generic object detection.
 The powerful and efficient feature extraction ability of convolutional neural networks (CNNs) enable the detector to have both high speed and high accuracy.
-A series of advanced detectors have been proposed to achieve high-performance detection with horizontal bounding box (HBB), such as Faster R-CNN [3]
+A series of advanced detectors have been proposed to achieve highperformance detection with horizontal bounding box (HBB), such as Faster R-CNN (Ren et al., 2016) and YOLO series (Redmon et al., 2016; Redmon and Farhadi, 2017, 2018).
+These detectors decouple the object detection task into a category recognition subtask and a position regression subtask, and then design independent branches to complete the respective tasks.